-The GENII code was evaluated to determine if the code, as it currently stands, meets the intended function for the code in the context as described in the scope of this gap analysis.
-When the code is run for the intended applications, as detailed in the code guidance document, Computer Code Application Guidance for Documented Safety Analysis, (DOE 2003f), it is judged that GENII 1.485 will meet its intended function, but GENII 2.0 will not.
+The GENII code was evaluated to determine if the software, in its current state, meets the intended function in a safety analysis context as assessed in this gap analysis.
+When the code is run for the intended applications, as detailed in the code guidance document, GENII Computer Code Application Guidance for Documented Safety Analysis (DOE 2004), and also utilizing information from documentation available (Table 1-2), it is judged that GENII 1.485 will meet the intended function, but GENII 2.0 will not.
 Therefore, only GENII 1.485 can be recommended for DSA use at this time.
+Note, however, that the GENII guidance document (DOE 2004) specifies that GENII 1.485 should be run on a DOS-based computer, or in a DOS window of a Windows-95 or -98 based computer, not in a DOS window of a Windows-XP based computer where problems may be encountered.